+Ensuring good nutrition for toddlers is essential for their growth and development, and one key nutrient is zinc.
 Zinc is an essential mineral that is necessary to promote immunity, protein synthesis and wound healing.
 A zinc deficiency has also been associated with damage to DNA.
 Zinc is vital for healthy growth and development through the childhood years and the best way to meet your child’s needs is to include foods that contain zinc.
 The recommended daily amount of zinc for 4-8 year olds is 5mg per day.

 The list below shows the foodstuffs that contain the highest levels of zinc.
 When looking at this list, please bear in mind that it contains nuts and seeds.
 Children aged 3 to 5 can handle eating some nuts (providing they don’t have an allergy) and seeds without the potential of choking.
 However, you should still avoid giving children this age whole nuts and seeds, as they may still pose a choking hazard.
 Instead, cut nuts into smaller pieces, or grind them and sprinkle on other foods, such as yogurts or ice cream.
 Seeds should also be hulled before being given to children.
 After being hulled, they can also be ground and added to salads, soups or stews.